Vyral/corina-cisneros/_posts/2020-07-31-q-if-my-home-sells-fast-does-that-mean-it-was-underpriced.md

 {% include youtube.html %}

-Here’s what it means when your home generates offers quickly.
+<p style="text-align:center">Here’s what it means when your home generates offers quickly.</p>

 There are two critical decisions a seller needs to make before putting their home on the market: choosing the right Realtor (that’s me, of course), and pricing the property correctly.
 That means doing a lot of research on the comparable properties in and around your area, taking into account not just recent sales, but also relevant properties that *didn’t* sell.&nbsp;